-1. Help the kids decide how they will make their lemonade stand and what they need to put it together.
+Help the kids decide how they will make their lemonade stand and what they need to put it together.
 From a simple table with a bright colored table cloth to a DIY wooden stand with a lemonade stand sign up above, the only limit is the kids imagination (and your DIY skills).

-Start with fresh lemons and the basic recipe below, and then let them add their own twist such as a fruit flavoring, fun shaped ice (made with a special ice tray), or a piece of candy like a lemonhead dropped into the drink.
+Start with fresh lemons and the basic recipe below, then let them add their own twist such as a fruit flavoring (from syrups or fruit puree), fun shaped ice (made with a special ice tray), or a piece of candy like a lemonhead or gummy bears dropped into the drink.